rheimon1/rheimon1/README.md

 # Hi there!

 I'm Wallace Ramon a Information Systems student at the University of São Paulo and passionate about development.
-I'm currently working as a Software Developer Fullstack Junior and also looking to collaborate on open-source projects.
+I'm currently working as a Software Engineer and also looking to collaborate on open-source projects.

 ### Skills